helapkg/hela/README.md

 ## Shareables Configs

-- [hela-config-tunnckocore][] - a preset for every repository and package in @tunnckoCore organization
+- [hela-config-tunnckocore][] - a preset for every repository and package in [@tunnckoCore](https://github.com/tunnckoCore) organization.
-- [hela-config-rollup-build][] - preset of tasks focused on bundling, using [rollup][].
+- [hela-config-rollup-build](https://github.com/tunnckoCore/hela-config-rollup-build) - preset of tasks focused on bundling, using [rollup][].
 Go create for Webpack?
-- [hela-config-new-project][] - preset of tasks for generating whole new project and repository
+- [hela-config-new-project](https://github.com/tunnckoCore/hela-config-new-project) - preset of tasks for generating whole new project and repository.

 ## Related Projects
 Some of these projects are used here or were inspiration for this one, others are just related.
 So, thanks for your existance!